Daryl Hannah: Film and television

-Hannah played Elle Driver, a one-eyed assassin, in Kill Bill: Volume 1 (2003), directed by Quentin Tarantino.
+In 2003, Hannah played Elle Driver, a one-eyed assassin, in Kill Bill: Volume 1, directed by Quentin Tarantino.
 Her performance in this film and her appearances in Speedway Junky (1999), Dancing at the Blue Iguana (2000), A Walk to Remember (2002), Northfork (2003), Casa de los Babys (2003) and Silver City (2004), have been described by some reviewers as a comeback.
 After Kill Bill, she appeared in several TV films and miniseries, including the Syfy original film Shark Swarm, Final Days of Planet Earth for the Hallmark Channel, and Kung Fu Killer for Spike.
-She also appeared in Shannon's Rainbow and The Cycle in 2009.
+She also appeared in Shannon's Rainbow and The Devil's ground also known as The Cycle in 2009.